pallets/click/docs/commands.rst

 In essence any command callback can now return a value.
 This return value is bubbled to certain receivers.
-One usecase for this has already been show in the example of :ref:`multi-command-chaining` where it has been demonstrated that chained multi commands can have callbacks that process all return values.
+One usecase for this has already been show in the example of :ref:`command-chaining` where it has been demonstrated that chained groups can have callbacks that process all return values.

 When working with command return values in Click, this is what you need to
 know:

--   The return value of a command callback is generally returned from the :meth:`BaseCommand.invoke` method.
+-   The return value of a command callback is generally returned from the :meth:`Command.invoke` method.
 The exception to this rule has to do with :class:`Group`\s:

     *   In a group the return value is generally the return value of the